-- 1. an individual who lacks a fixed, regular, and adequate nighttime residence; and - 2. an individual whose primary nighttime residence may be but is not limited to: - a. a supervised publicly or privately operated shelter designed to provide temporary living accommodations (including welfare hotels, congregate shelters, and transitional housing for the mentally ill); - b. an institute that provides a temporary residence for individuals intended to be institutionalized; or - c. a public or private place not designated for, or ordinarily used as, a regular sleeping accommodation for human beings.
+- 1. an individual who lacks a fixed, regular, and adequate nighttime residence; and - 2. an individual whose primary nighttime residence may be but is not limited to: - a. a supervised publicly or privately operated shelter designed to provide temporary living accommodations (including temporary housing, congregate shelters, and transitional housing for those with mental illness); - b. an institute that provides a temporary residence for individuals intended to be institutionalized; or - c. a public or private place not designated for, or ordinarily used as, a regular sleeping accommodation for human beings.